What makes a good PE student at Sacred Heart?

 About Physical Education

-Physical Education at Sacred Heart has transformed rapidly over the last 12 months.
+Physical Education at Sacred Heart has transformed over the last few years.
 The children at Sacred Heart love their weekly PE lessons and many take part in a wide range of extra-curricular clubs, including yoga, dance, cheerleading and Kimball, with many more to run throughout the school year.

 Aims of Physical Education